ming024/FastSpeech2/config/README.md

 # Config
 Here are the config files used to train the single/multi-speaker TTS models.
-4 different configurations are given:
+5 different configurations are given:
 - LJSpeech: suggested configuration for LJSpeech dataset.
 - LibriTTS: suggested configuration for LibriTTS dataset.
 - AISHELL3: suggested configuration for AISHELL-3 dataset.
 - LJSpeech_paper: closed to the setting proposed in the original FastSpeech 2 paper.
+- YourLanguage: A generic configuration intended to have values replaced for supporting a new language.

 Some important hyper-parameters are explained here.